giogerardino/ProblemSet1/README.md

 - **Particle Input Panels**: Input panels for creating particles with different behaviors.
 - **Wall Input Panel**: Input panel for adding walls to the simulation.

+## Note

+- The default frame size is set to 1300x1000.
+Adjusting the resolution for smaller screens might be necessary.

 ## Particle Input Panels

 ### Case 1: Between Points